dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/interceptors.md

 FROM [Blogs] AS [b]
 ```

-### Example: Connection interception for SQL Azure authentication using ADD
+### Example: Connection interception for SQL Azure authentication using AAD

 > [!TIP]
 > You can [download the connection interceptor sample](https://github.com/dotnet/EntityFramework.Docs/tree/main/samples/core/Miscellaneous/ConnectionInterception) from GitHub.